suprugafad/online-shop-back/README.md

 > ```

   - PUT api/v1/users/{userId} - update existing user.
 The request body should contain the updated information for the product.
-    - Server should answer with status code 200 and updated record
+    - Server should answer with status code 200 and update the record
     - Server should answer with status code 400 and corresponding message if userId is invalid (not uuid)
     - Server should answer with status code 404 and corresponding message if record with id === userId doesn't exist